About the Exploration Time Book List

 It is organized alphabetically, grouped by subject as much as is possible.
 Each book may not have been read in full, but is reviewed for content and approach.

 If your favorite book isn’t listed here, it doesn’t mean it doesn’t fit.
-This list remains a list in progress and titles will be added and modified regularly.
+This list remains a work in progress and titles will be added and modified regularly.
 This list is not exhaustive and there are a lot of great works that haven’t made it here yet.

 Have a book to recommend?
 Have some content to dialogue about?
 Send me an email and let’s discuss.